 Perform 3 sets X 8 reps per exercise.
 Alternate between the core workout and the cardio.
-By boosting core strength, one’ll improve their total-body dynamics and minimise risk of injury.
+By boosting core strength, you’ll improve their total-body dynamics and minimize the risk of injury.
 Improve stamina by performing one exercise from the cardio section while training.

 Target Muscle Groups: Pecs, Anterior Deltoids, Triceps